TG: You mentioned previously that you have a unique way of smelling wine. Could you say more about that?

 TG: But how does all this work?
 How do you get aromatics from the shapes?

-TG: And the shape is coming from you?
-Where does it come from, your head?
-Your chest?
+TG: And this shape is coming from you?
+Where does it come from?
+Your head?
+Chest?
 Where?

-TG: But how do you know something is cherry and not strawberry, for example?
+TG: How do you know something is cherry and not strawberry, for example?

 SL: The texture and feel of it.
-Strawberry is going to be flesh and opulence for me and raspberry is more tight, bright and high-toned.
+Strawberry is going to be flesh and opulence for me, and raspberry is more tight, bright and high-toned.
 Even the fruits themselves feel differently on my palate.
-For me it’s like biting into a ripe, sweet strawberry with the high sugar content vs. even the sweetest raspberry which is still going to have more lift for me.
+For me, it’s like biting into a ripe, sweet strawberry with the high sugar content vs. even the sweetest raspberry which is still going to have more lift.

 TG: Just so I have the sequence down, as you pick up a glass you look down and in front of you.
 Do you say anything to yourself at the point?

 SL: I generally start to look at the wine.
 I don’t saying anything to myself.
-I hoping at that point things start saying things to me.
+I hoping at that point the wine starts saying things to me.

 TG: You’re making a circular motion with your hand backwards.
 What does that mean?

-SL: I have a hard time picking up a wine and giving the whole grid then right before the conclusion having to start deducing it.
+SL: I have a hard time picking up a wine and giving the whole grid, then right before the conclusion having to start deducing it.
 I’m using my instincts to call out categories of fruits and the condition of the fruits.
-I’m using my ability—my instincts-- to assess the wine.
+I’m using my ability—my instincts– to assess the wine.
 I feel like I’m using my instincts the entire time for why this wine is acting the way it’s acting.
-I remember working with Jesse Becker MS in Boulder and he was on me all the time about my structural calls.
-I was getting wines right fairly frequently but the structure calls were off.
+I remember working with Jesse Becker, MS, in Boulder and he was on me all the time about my structural calls.
+I was getting wines right fairly frequently but my structure calls were off.
 He’d ask how I could get a wine like Chablis right and yet call the acid moderate.
 I didn’t know at the time because that kind of deduction pattern is not my strong point.
 But I’ve worked on it since and now it definitely is.
 But it wasn’t in the beginning because I’ve always used my instincts.

-TG: Back to the sequence: you pick up the glass, look ahead and slightly down and then do you go into your breathing routine of moving the air and smelling in different parts of the glass?
+TG: Back to the sequence: you pick up the glass, look ahead and slightly down.
+Do you then go into your breathing routine of moving the air and smelling in different parts of the glass?
 Are you waiting for the wine to start talking to you which will create the shape of colors?
-From there it seems like there are flashes of different fruits, spices etc. Is that how it works?
+From there, it seems like there are flashes of different fruits, spices, etc. Is that how it works?